 Thanksgiving dinner can quickly turn stressful when your turkey does not come out quite right.
 Too dry, undercooked, or overcooked – we have all been there.
 But do not panic!
 With a few smart tricks and timely fixes, you can rescue your bird and serve a juicy, flavorful centerpiece your guests will love.
 Here is your turkey troubleshooting: How to fix dry, undercooked, or overcooked turkey – in 10 steps.

-1. Check the temperature correctly
+1. Check the Temperature Correctly

 Checking the temperature of roast turkey